lavalink-devs/Lavalink/IMPLEMENTATION.md

 * `time` is a unix timestamp, similar to the one given in `playerUpdate`.
 * `guildId` is the non-null guild ID.
-* `connected` shows if we have a connected voice connection to one of Discord's voice servers.
 * `player` holds data about lavaplayer state.
 May be null.
 * `track` is a base64 representation of a lavaplayer track.
 May be null.
 * `position` is the position of the current track.
 Will be `-1` if there is no track.